aashishgahlawat/solidityTutorials/README.md

 ### Target Audience

-Those who are new to the web3 world or have some experience in Ethereum(Solidity) development
+Those who are new to the web3 world or have some experience in Ethereum (Solidity) development

+### What to expect

+1. What is web3 and why is everyone talking about it
+2. What is Blockchain (Bitcoin / Ethereum and many more)
+3. How can it help your business grow and what are possible use cases for your business.
+4. What is Ethereum
+5. How to build secure applications on Ethereum

+**Note:** It mainly focuses on the coding part and should be seen as quick start and roadmap.

+### What not to expect

+This is a really fast way to get started with coding on **Ethereum** Blockchain and does not include an in-dept concept visit but rather focus on quantity over quality by covering as many topics as possible.
+Hope you are not expecting an in-depth knowledge of each individual topic (_links will be provided for further reading_)

 ### Motive

-This is a really fast way to get started with coding in **Ethereum** Blockchain and does not include an in-dept concept visit but rather focus on covering as many topics as possible.

 **Ethereum** is one of the many other blockchains out there e.g. Solana, Flow, Near etc.
-There tutorials are specific to Ethereum Blockchain.
+There tutorials are specific to Ethereum Blockchain (_mainly coding in solidity more than theory_).
+Don't worry if you don't know what all these words mean, by the end of tutorial you will have basic knowledge of all these and should be able to make basic applications on Ethereum Blockchain

-## Introduction
+## Table Of Content: Introduction

 [Read Basics here](./basics/theory/BASICS.md)